ajlevy246/Spritz/README.md

-Reference: Fundamentals of Computer Graphics; 5th Edition

 # Spritz

-Spritz is a simple raytracer implemented in Python, using Numba's JIT compiler for performance.
+Spritz is a simple raytracer implemented in Python, using Numba's JIT compiler for performance.[^1]

 ## Examples - Renders